 The young kits are ready to leave the colony upwards from two years old.
 It is at this time that they will look to find their monogamous mate.

-The North American beavers will pair, but are not entirely faithful to their mates.
+Beavers will pair but are not entirely faithful to their mates.
 Once in a while, they will mate with other individuals.
-Also, if a tragedy occurs and a beaver partner dies, the living beaver will then seek out a new mate.
+If a death occurs and a beaver partner dies, the living beaver will seek out a new mate.

 Sea otters are considered one of the most romantic mammals because they are often seen holding hands.
 They hold hands so that they don’t drift apart or lose each other, but it can also be interpreted as a strong social bond.